Drogheda Museum Millmount

 Drogheda Museum Millmount is one of County Louth’s most significant heritage sites.
 Situated on a great mound, clearly visible from all parts of the town, the museum is housed within a large fort that played a crucial part in Drogheda's history.

-The Museum houses a wide variety of artefacts of local and national importance.
-Chief amongst the attractions are the unique collection of Guild and Trade Banners.
-This collection is recognised by Ireland's National Museum as being of special significance and includes the only remaining guild banners in Ireland.
-Popular exhibits at the Millmount Museum include an authentic 18th century Irish folk kitchen, dairy and laundry, and the Irish History Room which details the major events in Ireland's history.
+Drogheda Museum Millmount houses a wide variety of artefacts of local and national importance.
+Chief amongst the attractions are the unique collection of Guild and Trade Banners—a collection recognised by Ireland's National Museum as being of special significance as it includes the only remaining guild banners in Ireland.
+Popular exhibits include an authentic 18th century Irish folk kitchen, dairy and laundry, and the Irish History Room which details the major events in Ireland's history.

-The whole fort has been designated the town's Cultural Quarter, hosting a wealth of craft and design workshops in which visitors can experience unique and specialised designs being created.
+The whole fort has been designated as Drogheda's Cultural Quarter, hosting a wealth of craft and design workshops at which visitors can explore specialised designs.
+There are stunning views of the Boyne Valley from on top of the fort, making the Drogheda Museum Millmount a premier tourist destination in Ireland.